enenis/React-Native-ToDo-App/README.md

 # React-Native-ToDo-App
-Hello, In this project i made a to-do app with React-Native.
+Hello, In this project i made a to-do app with <b>React-Native.</b>
 <hr>

 <b>ScreenShot in app;</b><br>